danielle desrosier

 My Background & Approach

 My approach blends attachment theory, psychodynamic insight, and a strengths-based perspective, using modalities like ACT to support growth and healing.
-When working with grief, I draw from the dual-process model, which recognizes that life and loss are deeply intertwined—and that it’s possible to move between moments of mourning and moments of living.
-Your experiences shape you, but they don’t define you, and together, we’ll make room for both your grief and your growth.
+In grief work, I draw from the dual-process model, honoring the natural movement between mourning and living.
+Your experiences shape you, but they don’t define you.
+Together, we’ll make room for both your grief and your growth.

-This work is personal to me.
-My own experiences with grief and therapy are what led me here, and they give me a lived understanding of what it’s like to rebuild after loss—not from a textbook, but from my own life.
-I’m not here to lead from a distance—I’m here to be with you through the work, honoring your process while drawing from what I’ve learned in my own journey.
+This work is deeply personal to me.
+My own experiences with grief and therapy shaped my path, giving me a firsthand understanding of what it takes to rebuild after loss—not from a textbook, but from life itself.
+I’m not here to guide from afar; I’m here to walk alongside you, honoring your process while sharing the insights I’ve gained on my own journey.

-I earned my Master’s in Clinical Psychology with a n emphasis in Marriage and Family Therapy from Pepperdine University.
-My work spans school-based mental health, peer-led grief support, and nonprofit organizations serving children, families, and young adults through trauma, anxiety, depression, self-harm, and major life changes.
-I’m also an active member of the Southern California grief community, offering psychoeducation and community resources for those navigating these experiences.
+I earned my Master’s in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
+My experience includes school-based mental health, peer-led grief support, and nonprofit work supporting children, families, and young adults through trauma, anxiety, depression, self-harm, and major life changes.
+I’m also a Certified Grief Educator and serve on the board of a local grief nonprofit, where I provide psychoeducation and foster community for those navigating loss.

-If you’re feeling lost, isolated, or unsure where to start, I want you to know—you don’t have to figure it all out alone.
+If you’re feeling lost, isolated, or unsure where to start, you don’t have to figure it all out alone.
 I’d be honored to walk alongside you.

 Works with: